 - Do not place Propane supply tank(s) inside any structure.
 Propane supply tank(s) must be placed outdoors. - 2.
-This heater shall not be installed in a bathroom or a bedroom. - This heater needs fresh air ventilation to run properly.
+This heater shall not be installed in a bedroom or bathroom. - This heater needs fresh air ventilation to run properly.
 This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the heater if not enough fresh air is available.
-See Air for Combustion and Ventilation, pages 6 and 7.
-If heater keeps shutting off, see Troubleshooting, page 20. - Keep all air openings in front and bottom of heater clear and free of debris.
+See Air for Combustion and Ventilation, pages 7 and 8.
+If heater keeps shutting off, see Troubleshooting, pages 20 through 22. - Keep all air openings in front and bottom of heater clear and free of debris.
 This will ensure enough air for proper combustion. - If heater shuts off, do not relight until you have provided fresh, outside air.
 If heater keeps shutting off, have it serviced. - 6.
-Do not run heater: - Where flammable liquids or vapors are used or stored. - · Under dusty conditions.
+Do not run heater: - Where flammable liquids or vapors are used or stored. - Under dusty conditions.

 - Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - Do not use heater if any part has been under water.
-Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Turn off heater and let cool before servicing.
-Only a qualified service person should service and repair heater. - 10.
-Operating heater above elevations of 4.500 feet could cause pilot outage. - 11.
-To prevent performance problems, do not use a propane fuel tank of less than 100 lbs. capacity.
+If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - Always run heater with control knob at LOW or HIGH locked positions.
+Never set control knob between locked positions.
+Poor combustion and higher levels of carbon monoxide may result. - Do not use heater if any part has been under water.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Turn off and unplug heater and let cool before servicing.
+Only a qualified service person should service and repair heater. - 11.
+Operating heater above elevations of 4,500 feet could cause pilot outage. - 12.
+To prevent performance problems, do not use propane fuel tank of less than 100 lbs. capacity.